shead-custom-design/buildcat/docs/user-guide/multiple-workers.rst

 This section covers the additional details you'll need to setup a real Buildcat render farm on multiple machines.
-If you haven't already, we strongly recommend that you create a single-machine farm using the :ref:`basic-setup` documentation before proceeding.
+If you haven't already, we strongly recommend that you create a single-machine farm using the :ref:`tutorial` documentation before proceeding.

 Shared Storage